memgraph/docs/docs/reference-guide/data-types.md

 ## Temporal types arithmetic

-Temporal types support native arithmetic, and the operations are summarized in the following table:
+Temporal types `Duration`, `Date`, `LocalTime` and `LocalDateTime` support native arithmetic, and the operations are summarized in the following table:

 Duration operations: